Oasis Bradford CQC-Report

 The following CQC report for Oasis Bradford can be found on the CQC website here.
 Alternatively, you can download the report here.

-- Oasis Recovery Bradford had a safe, clean and well maintained environment.
-Medication management and storage was good, the service had emergency medication with the appropriate audits in place.
+- Oasis Recovery Bradford had a safe, clean and well-maintained environment.
+Medication management and storage were good, the service had emergency medication with the appropriate audits in place.
 There were appropriate staffing levels with a robust process in place to replace staff during sickness, vacancy or unplanned leave.

-- For those clients who did not complete their treatment the service offered alternatives or additional support.
+- For those clients who did not complete their treatment, the service offered alternatives or additional support.
 The service met the needs of its clients, recognising spiritual or cultural requirements.
 Clients told us they felt comfortable to make a complaint, and we found the service responded to all complaints comprehensively in a timely manner.